Maceris/Ikala-Plugins/Language/README.md

 # Language

+## Files

+There are several data files that need to be set up.
+Details about the contents are detailed elsewhere in this document, but here we will list out the files that will be required, located in the data folder for this plugin.

+When we say &lt;locale&gt; below, we mean a code that represents a language and country.
+The format would be a lowercase (ISO 639) language code, an underscore, then an uppercase (ISO 3166) country code.
+For example, `en_US`, or `fr_CA`.
+We look for a country code and language first, but if we can't find it, we will try to check for just the language like `en`.

+* `tags.yml` - Stores tags used to encode information about nouns
+* `tags_&lt;locale&gt;.txt` - Used to localize the tags
+* `materials.yml` - Specifies materials, used to group tags together
+* `nouns.yml` - Specifies what nouns exist in the game
+* `nouns_&lt;locale&gt;.txt` - Used to localize nouns
+* `verbs.yml` - Specifies which verbs are possible in the game
+* `verbs_&lt;locale&gt;.txt` - Used to localize verbs
+* `properties.yml` - Specifies properties that entities can have
+* `properties_&lt;locale&gt;.txt` - Used to localize properties
+* `grammar_&lt;locale&gt;.txt` - Specifies the grammar for this language
+* `pronouns_&lt;locale&gt;.txt` - Specifies the pronouns for this language
+* `descriptors_&lt;locale&gt;.txt` - Specifies descriptors for this language

 ## Tags

 Tags are structured in a simple YAML file format.
 Each tag is an entry in the YAML, with